ocaml-forge/forge.ocamlcore.org/content/projects/ocmysqlprotocol.md

 no_index: true
 ---

 Implementation of MySQL Protocol with the Bitstring library.
-This project has moved to GitHub: https://github.com/slegrand45/mysql_protocol

 * Admins:
   * [user845](/users/user845)